Militants or no, Islamist fighters praised at Benghazi hospital

 But it was one of the few militia that did not place its fighters under the command of Libya's defence ministry, making its overt presence an affront to the government.

-The Libyan authorities responded to the death of Stevens by organizing "Rescue Benghazi Day", a mass demonstration against militia groups that culminated late on Friday with crowds storming through Ansar al-Sharia offices.
+The Libyan authorities responded to the death of Stevens by organising "Rescue Benghazi Day", a mass demonstration against militia groups that culminated late on Friday with crowds storming through Ansar al-Sharia offices.

 The group, which had vacated its offices in advance and put up no resistance, announced on Saturday that it had evacuated its premises in the city to preserve peace.